 Getting Back to Everyday Operating Mode

-Triage is for emergencies, of course, and isn’t meant for everyday operating mode.
+Triage is for emergencies, of course, and not meant for everyday operating mode.
 It isn’t sustainable and it won’t help you build your practice.
-It’s meant to get you back on track as quickly as possible.
 Once things calm down some, revisit your goals and plan a strategy for achieving them, including a daily and weekly schedule that leaves time for rest, relaxation and rom-coms.

 Subscribe to Attorney at Work